Map layout: Main map

 The primary element on a map page is almost always the map image itself.
-Placing it in the top of the visual hierarchy is typically done by making it large enough to fill the page, centrally placed, and due to its tendency to be more complex than other elements on the page.
+Placing it at the top of the visual hierarchy is typically done by making it large enough to fill the page, centrally placed, and due to its tendency to be more complex than other elements on the page.
 Enlarging the map also gives it the maximum possible scale, which maximizes the ability to clearly show detail in the map.